 An important concept introduced recently in connection with the representation dimension is Rouquier's dimension of triangulated category.
 This is an attempt to formulate in category theory the geometric 'dimension' as the global dimension is.
-The derived dimension and the stable dimension of algebras are closely related to the global dimension and the representation dimension (Rouquier) so that they are especially interesting in representation theory of algebras.
+The derived dimension (=the dimension of the derived category) and the stable dimension (=the dimension of the stable derived category) of algebras are closely related to the global dimension and the representation dimension (Rouquier) so that they are especially interesting in representation theory of algebras.
 Note that the derived dimension and the stable dimension are invariant under derived equivalences (Rickard).

-I hence considered that the representation theoretic properties of algebras could be controlled by the derived dimension and the stable dimension.
+Therefore, I considered that the representation theoretic properties of algebras could be controlled by the derived dimension and the stable dimension.
 First, I would investigate the representation theoretic properties of selfinjective algebras having low stable dimension.
 By definition, if a selfinjective algebra is representation-finite, then it has stable dimension 0.
 Then a natural question arises as to whether the converse should also hold.
 I gave an affirmative answer to this [2].
 Although this was expected to hold by some experts, it had not been proved before.
 As an application, I exhibited in [4] (or [3]) that algebras having derived dimension 0 are closely related to selfinjective ones having stable dimension 0, improving Chen-Ye-Zhang's result.
-By using the same tool as the improvement, I also verified that any standard selfinjective algebra of polynomial growth has stable dimension at most 1 (see [3]).
+By using the same tool as the improvement, I also verified that any standard selfinjective algebra of polynomial growth has stable dimension at most 1.

-By the way, I would like to decide the derived dimensions of wild canonical algebras to give an example of a selfinjective algebra having stable dimension 2 (Question A).
-Also, I would like to investigate the representation theoretic properties of selfinjective algebras having low derived dimension (Question B).
-Therefore, I would investigate the derived dimensions of algebras, whose class contains selfinjective algebras and canonical algebras.
-These algebras are called Iwanaga-Gorenstein.
+By the way, I would like to decide the derived dimensions of wild canonical algebras to give an example of a selfinjective algebra having stable dimension 2 (Problem I).
+Also, I would like to investigate the representation theoretic properties of selfinjective algebras having low derived dimension (Problem II).
+Thus, I would investigate the derived dimensions of algebras whose class contains canonical algebras and selfinjective algebras.
+These algebras are called Iwanaga-Gorenstein (=IG).
 Namely, their selfinjective dimensions are finite.
-We showed in [5] that for an Iwanaga-Gorenstein algebra having selfinjective dimension d, it has derived dimension over the category of Cohen-Macaulay (=CM) modules at most $d' = \max\{d, 1\}$ (This is joint work with Aihara, Araya, Iyama and Takahashi).
-In particular, if an Iwanaga-Gorenstein algebra is of finite CM representation type, then it has derived dimension at most d'.
-One can recover Rouquier's result that the global dimension gives an upper bound of the derived dimension.
-After this, I will consider the Question A and B above by using this.